kkots/ggxrd_hitbox_overlay_2211/README.md

 2025 October 22: Version 7.6: Fix the Pin icon's graphics in mod's windows being gibberish.
 2025 October 29: Version 7.7: Added an "FPS" field to regulate the game's FPS.
 2025 November 6: Version 7.8: Added Hitbox Editor, accessible through the "Hitbox Editor" button in the "Hitboxes" section of the main UI.
+2025 November 6: Version 7.9: Added hotkey-able commands to Hitbox Editor to rearrange boxes up and down in the Z-order.